Get insider access

 0.65 dB

-These headphones have mediocre frequency response consistency.
+These headphones have okay frequency response consistency.
 The bass range is quite inconsistent across different users.
 In particular, those who wear glasses might notice a reduced bass response as the headphones struggle to provide a tight seal.
 They're also a bit inconsistent in the treble ranges, so you might notice a difference in response based on how you position them on your head.

 Sound